BROADOAKS COUNTRY HOUSE DATA PROTECTION POLICY

 - user accounts are suspended or deleted promptly where required, eg if a member of staff leaves the firm

 Access controls will be maintained at appropriate levels for all systems by ongoing and proactive management.
-Any changes to permissions must be approved by Damson IT
+Any changes to permissions must be approved by Sensible IT systems Limited and the DCM

-New IT systems, or upgrades to existing systems, must be authorised by [Damson IT and the DCM] and the authorisation process must take account of security requirements.
+New IT systems, or upgrades to existing systems, must be authorised by [Sensible IT systems Limited and the DCM] and the authorisation process must take account of security requirements.
 The information assets associated with any proposed new or updated systems must be identified and a risk assessment undertaken.

 Any new equipment must have appropriate levels of resilience and fault tolerance and must be correctly maintained.